mancusoa74/myeuler/README.md

 # myeuler

-my solutions to some project euler problems
+This repository contains my solutions to some [Project Euler](https://projecteuler.net/) challenges.